Down East Library branch to close June 16, reopen at new location July 17

 The lease is between the county and Ned Golden and Ned Golden Jr. for the storefront portion of a building,

-Rent will be $1,600 per month for the initial term, which will be from July 1, 2023 until July 1, 2024 with the option to renew two 12-month renewals from July 1, 2024 to July 1, 2025 and July 1, 2025 to July l, 2026.
+Rent will be $1,600 per month for the initial term, which will be from July 1, 2023 until July 1, 2024 with the option to renew two 12-montb renewals from July 1, 2024-July 1, 2025 and July 1, 2025-July l, 2026.
 The lease will be renewed automatically unless the county notifies the Goldens within 30 days before the end of a term of its intent not to renew.

-The Goldens are responsible for electric, lawn care and maintenance and will provide all maintenance for all building, mechanical and other repairs within the leased area.
+The county is to pay for electricity, lawn care and maintenance.
+The lessor will ensure provisions are made to secure the leased area from the adjacent area.
+The lessor will also provide all maintenance for all building, mechanical, and other repairs within the leased area.

 The agreement brings a happy end to a problem that has upset many Down East residents.

-Down East Commissioner Chris Chadwick owns and leases to the county the building in which the library is currently located at 702 U.S. 70 in Otway, near its intersection with Harkers Island Road.
+Down East Commissioner Chris Chadwick owns and leases to the county the building in which the library is currently located at 702 U.S. 70, near its intersection with Harkers Island Road.

 Chadwick ran for election in 2022 and won a new four-year term.
 But the state also allowed the lease to continue until it expires at the end of this month.

 Many Down East Library users turned out for a county commission meeting in April and urged the commissioners to find a solution.
-Commissioners agreed the options were continuing the lease from Chadwick at no cost to the county, letting Friends of the Down East Library take over the lease and finding another location.
+Commissioners agreed the options were continuing the lease from Chadwick at no cost to the county, letting the friends of the library take over the lease and finding another location.

 Contact Brad Rich at 252-864-1532; email brad@thenewstimes.com; or follow on Twitter @brichccnt.